 The Centre operates under a Hospital Service Accountability Agreement ["H-SAA"] and a Multi-Sector Service Accountability Agreement ["M-SAA"] with OH.
-As of April 1, 2021, OH assumed all rights and obligations in respect of all service accountability agreements.
 These agreements set out the rights and obligations of the two parties in respect of funding provided to the Centre.
 The H-SAA and M-SAA set out the funding provided to the Centre together with performance standards and obligations that establish acceptable results for the Centre's performance.
 The Centre retains any excess or deficiency of revenue over expenses during the year in accordance with the H-SAA.